 Stay at a lodge deep in the woods like the Fox Bay Retreat on Lake Laberge.
 Or opt for something more luxurious where you can ski out your backdoor at Inn on the Lake.

 Visit the Yukon Wildlife Preserve to see 13 species of animals from the north in a natural setting including moose, caribou and muskoxen.

-Looking for a unique adventure?
+Looking for a unique adventure in Canada in winter?
 Drive the ice roads the territories are famous for, usually starting in January.
 Near Yellowknife you can get an idea of what’s it like by driving on Great Slave Lake to Dettah.

 In a number of communities across the Northwest Territories including Yellowknife, Hay River, Fort Smith, Inuvik and Norman Wells there are ski clubs that look after grooming trails.
 When the weather warms up it’s a fabulous way to experience the north.